bivtsjenko/airports-demo/README.md

 # Introduction
 As an assignment for Schiphol the following tasks where executed.

 - An overview of the top 10 airports used as source airport.
-Output file can be found at /src/main/resources/input/top10airports.csv
+Locally output file can be found at target/classes/output/top10airports.csv.
-- Load a source file as a streamed dataframe.
+- Load source file as a streamed dataframe.
 Show within each window of 100 minutes top 10 airports used as source airport.
 - Deploy jobs as a azure web app for monitoring.

 # Getting Started